MasterKale/Docker-Django/README.md

 Defines settings for gunicorn, including a port binding, workers, and a gunicorn-specific error log.

 ### _ngingx/nginx.conf
+### _nginx/templates/default.conf.conf

 Establishes a reverse-proxy to Django, and serves Django static files.
+The default template leverages the nginx Docker image's ability to reference environment variables via envsubst; this is how the `PROD_HOST_NAME` environment variable is referenced for production access.

 ### start-dev.sh